Can MyFitnessPal Help You?

 Now, I can’t imagine getting my snacks together without entering my food.
 It’s become a part of my regular routine and something I think I’ll probably continue doing.

-I’ve learned a lot about myself, about nutrition and my body in these last 760 days.
+I’ve learned a lot about myself, nutrition, and my body in these last 760 days.